martin-haugh/martin-haugh.github.io/_pages/about.md

 My main research interests are:

 1. _Quantitative finance and risk management_
-   <sup> Recently I've been working on problems related to portfolio optimization with taxes as well as scenario analysis in risk managment.</sup>
+   <small> Recently I've been working on problems related to portfolio optimization with taxes as well as scenario analysis in risk managment.</small>
 2. _Dynamic programing and stochastic control_
-   <sup> blah blah blah </sup>
+   <small> I've mainly been working on the problems related to information relaxations. </small>
 3. _Data analytics_
-   <small> I've been working in the area of sports analytics recently and have also begun working on some problems related to politics and the electoral college of U.S. presidential elections. </small>
+   <small> I've been working in the area of sports analytics recently and have also begun working on some problems related to politics and elections. </small>

 My research papers can be found [here](/publications).